nsbno/spor/.changeset/red-pillows-float.md

 "@vygruppen/sidespor-config": minor
 ---

-Export Semantics so it can be accessed through the main import
+Export Semantics and SemanticsList so they can be accessed through the module import